GoogleCloudPlatform/community/tutorials/cloud-functions-twilio-voice-record/index.md

   const response = new VoiceResponse();

   // Prompt the user to leave a message response.say('Hello from Cloud Functions.
-Please leave a message after the beep.');
+Please leave a message after the beep');

   console.log('Recording message.');